Why are civil search and rescue activities needed in the Mediterranean?

 Who are the rescued and where are they coming from?

-By October 2018, SOS MEDITERRANEE has rescued 20,448 refugees from distress and assisted (rescued or transferred from other vessels) to a total of 29,523 people aboard the Aquarius.
+By September 2019, SOS MEDITERRANEE has assisted 29,963 refugees in distress situations.
 The majority of those that have been rescued come from African countries: Guinea, Ivory Coast, Mali, Senegal, Gambia, Ghana and Sudan are among the most frequent countries of origin, besides Nigeria and Eritrea.
 Another large group are people from Bangladesh (about 6.4%).
 85% of the rescued are men, about 15% are women.
 One-third of the rescued were minors at the time of rescue, most of them unaccompanied.

 What does a "typical" rescue look like?